-What does that word “best” even mean?
+When it comes to ranking coffee beans, what does that word “best” even mean?
 There have to be parameters on what defines it— so let’s wander down what makes one roast of coffee “better” than another, this type of bean more desirable than that one, and so on.
-Then, and only then, can we really break down what it means to be included in the best coffee beans of 2019.
+Then, and only then, can we really break down what it means to be included in the list of the best coffee beans.

 It’s 11th century Ethiopia and people have stumbled across red, cherry-like fruit that smells vaguely like jasmine growing in the wild.
 Of course, they boil it and drink it because, well, what else do you do with foreign fauna growing on the outskirts of town?
 It’s declared magic and it was only a matter of time before other countries wanted it, too.